Burgess Shale is a World Heritage Site in Yoho National Park, BC, Canada.

 There is no alternative to being there with full vision and senses at play.
 Everyone is requested to consider this hike as an opportunity to create indelible memories.

-Heavy weather gradually builds, a breeze ripples the surface of Yoho Lake.
+Heavy weather builds gradually and a breeze begins to ripple the surface of Yoho Lake.

 There are examples of old, abandoned aqueducts from historical infrastructure.